Burmese–Siamese War (1785–1786): A stalemate

 The battle reached stalemate and was dragged on to January 1786.
 Being afraid that his brother would lose the engagement, King Rama I decided to march his 20,000-men army from Bangkok in January 1786 to support Maha Sura Singhanat Lat Ya, but the prince then convinced the king to return to Bangkok because he was confident of winning the engagement.

 Breaking the stalemate

 The Burmese side, upon observing the royal army arriving from Bangkok, believed that the Siamese was being reinforced.
 Prince Maha Sura Singhanat then had his army secretly march out of Lat Ya at night and march into Lat Ya again in the day, tricking the Burmese into believing that the Siamese was reinforced.
 With supply lines disrupted, the Burmese at Lat Ya were starved and deprived of morale.
 The Burmese killed horses for meat and dug for plant roots to eat.
 On 18 February 1786, the Siamese staged the all-out attack against the Burmese lines.
 Minhla Kyawdin and Mingyi Maha Mingaung the Burmese generals, unable to withstand Siamese attacks anymore, retreat.
-King Hsinbyushin decided to give up the campaigns and ordered the general retreat of the Burmese armies on February 21, 1786.
+King Bodawpaya decided to give up the campaigns and ordered the general retreat of the Burmese armies on February 21, 1786.